-1 Includes cases pending in Canada.
+&lt;sup>1 Includes cases pending in Canada.

-Date Location of Court/Name of Type of Plaintiff Case Verdict Post-Trial Developments May 27, 2015 Canada/Conseil Québécois Sur Le Tabac Et La Santé and Jean- Yves Blais Class Action On May 27, 2015, the Superior Court of the District of Montreal, Province of Quebec ruled in favor of the Blais class on liability and found the class members' compensatory damages totaled approximately CAD 15.5 billion (approximately \$11.8 billion), including prejudgment interest.
-The trial court awarded compensatory damages on a joint and several liability basis, allocating 20% to our subsidiary (approximately CAD 3.1 billion).
-The trial court awarded CAD 90,000 (approximately \$2.4 billion).
-The trial court awarded CAD 90,000 (approximately \$68,440) in punitive damages, allocating CAD 30,000 (approximately \$22,810) to our subsidiary.
-The trial court ordered defendants to pay CAD 1 billion (approximately \$760 million) of the compensatory damage award, CAD 200 million (approximately \$152.1 million) of which is our subsidiary's portion, into a trust within 60 days.
+Date Location of Court/Name of Plaintiff Type of Case Verdict Post-Trial Developments May 27, 2015 Canada/Conseil Québécois Sur Le Tabac Et La Santé and Jean- Yves Blais Class Action On May 27, 2015, the Superior Court of the District of Montreal, Province of Quebec ruled in favor of the Blais class on liability and found the class members' compensatory damages totaled approximately CAD 15.5 billion (approximately \$12.4 billion), including prejudgment interest.
+The trial court awarded compensatory damages on a joint and several liability basis, allocating 20% to our subsidiary (approximately CAD 3.1 billion including prejudgment interest (approximately \$2.5 billion)).
+The trial court awarded CAD 90,000 (approximately \$71,990) in punitive damages, allocating CAD 30,000 (approximately \$24,000) to our subsidiary.
+The trial court ordered defendants to pay CAD 1 billion (approximately \$800 million) of the compensatory damage award, CAD 200 million (approximately \$160 million) of which is our subsidiary's portion, into a trust within 60 days.
 In June 2015, RBH commenced the appellate process with the Court of Appeal of Quebec.
 On March 1, 2019, the Court of Appeal issued a decision largely affirming the trial court's decision.
 (See "Stayed Litigation - Canada" for further detail.)

-Date May 27, 2015 Location of Court/Name of Plaintiff Canada/Cecilia Létourneau Type of Case Class Action Verdict On May 27, 2015, the Superior Court of the District of Montreal, Province of Quebec ruled in favor of the Létourneau class on liability and awarded a total of CAD 131 million (approximately \$99.6 million) in punitive damages, allocating CAD 46 million (approximately \$35 million) to RBH.
+Date May 27, 2015 Location of Court/Name of Plaintiff Canada/Cecilia Létourneau Type of Case Class Action Verdict On May 27, 2015, the Superior Court of the District of Montreal, Province of Quebec ruled in favor of the Létourneau class on liability and awarded a total of CAD 131 million (approximately \$104.8 million) in punitive damages, allocating CAD 46 million (approximately \$37 million) to RBH.
 The trial court ordered defendants to pay the full punitive damage award into a trust within 60 days.
 The court did not order the payment of compensatory damages.
 Post-Trial Developments In June 2015, RBH commenced the appellate process with the Court of Appeal of Quebec.
 On March 1, 2019, the Court of Appeal issued a decision largely affirming the trial court's decision.
 (See "Stayed Litigation - Canada" for further detail.)
-Date August 5, 2016 Location of Court/Name of Plaintiff Argentina/Hugo Lespada Type of Case Individual Action Verdict On August 5, 2016, the Civil Court No. 14 - Mar del Plata, issued a verdict in favor of plaintiff, an individual smoker, and awarded him ARS 110,000 (approximately \$1,414), plus interest, in compensatory and moral damages.
+Date August 5, 2016 Location of Court/Name of Plaintiff Argentina/Hugo Lespada Type of Case Individual Action Verdict On August 5, 2016, the Civil Court No. 14 - Mar del Plata, issued a verdict in favor of plaintiff, an individual smoker, and awarded him ARS 110,000 (approximately \$1,183), plus interest, in compensatory and moral damages.
 The trial court found that our subsidiary failed to warn plaintiff of the risk of becoming addicted to cigarettes.
 Post-Trial Developments On August 23, 2016, our subsidiary filed its notice of appeal.
 On October 31, 2017, the Civil and Commercial Court of Appeals of Mar del Plata ruled that plaintiff's claim was barred by the statute of limitations and it reversed the trial court's decision.
 On November 28, 2017, plaintiff filed an extraordinary appeal of the reversal of the trial court's decision to the Supreme Court of the Province of Buenos Aires.
+On April 19, 2021, the Supreme Court of the Province of Buenos Aires rejected plaintiff's extraordinary appeal.